Nothing to dread in that first conversation.

 32 years old · designer

 Marina has adult ADHD.
-She starts fast, thinks in parallel, but can lose her footing on repetitive tasks without structure.
+She starts strong, thinks in parallel, but can lose her footing on repetitive tasks without a framework.
 With the right reminders, she delivers cleanly and quickly.

 - One request at a time, in writing

-- A clear deadline, not an open-ended "as soon as possible"
+- A clear deadline, not an "as soon as possible"

 - Short meetings with an agenda